 But the nostalgia-blinded memory of Final Fantasy VII, and the endless hype surrounding it ever since, often conceals its blemishes.
 The battle system was painstakingly slow, the jump to 3D was extraordinarily ugly (those hands!), and gameplay-wise, it didn’t do much to build off of Final Fantasy VI.
 In short, it wasn’t a graceful move to the 32-bit era.

 It’s a great game, but it’s also the most unplayable of the post-NES entries today.
-Still, Final Fantasy VII is probably the most important entry in the series besides Final Fantasy IV.
-The action-oriented PS4 remake will let a new generation of fans experience the wonderful story.
-If you want to play the original, you can grab it on PS4, Xbox One, Switch, PC, iOS, and Android.
+Still, Final Fantasy VII is probably the most important entry in the series besides Final Fantasy IV, and the action-oriented PS4 remake allows a new generation of fans to experience the wonderful story.
+If you want to play the original game, you can grab it on PS4, Xbox One, Switch, PC, iOS, and Android.
 With some mods on PC, you can actually get the game looking pretty good.